Teen Autism » Social Issues

 He stood in front of it and saluted.

-My breath caught in my throat, but I had to quickly regain my composure because one of the men had asked Nigel a question, something about having family in the military.
-And Nigel, characteristically of that time, was not responding.
+My breath caught in my throat, but I had to quickly regain my composure because one of the men had asked Neil a question, something about having family in the military.
+And Neil, characteristically of that time period, was not responding.
 I walked over and briefly laid out the family history.

 “I was in Vietnam,” the man said.

-Nigel immediately turned to him.
-He made eye contact with a complete stranger, and then Nigel began to slowly unzip his own jacket.
+Neil immediately turned to him.
+He made eye contact with a complete stranger, and then Neil began to slowly unzip his own jacket.
 Again, I wondered what to expect.
 I stood at the ready, not sure if I’d be translating or intervening or explaining.
 I’ve had to do so much of that over the years, in so many situations.

 “Ohh!” the man exclaimed, chuckling.
 “You wanna be a soldier too?”